ably/docs/README.md

 - <https://docs.ably.com>: A static site which always reflects the latest version of the contents of this repository, being deployed automatically when the `main` branch is updated.
 - <https://ably.com/docs>: Our official documentation, which points to a specific version of this repository.
 Changes in this repo are not automatically reflected in the official docs, but require intervention by the Ably website team.

-**Beta** - most patterns are now established, we are approaching v1.

 ## Run

 Install node & npm.